Cub Scouting

 Thank you to WellCare and United Heathcare for assuring their members benefit from the adventures Scouting has to offer!

-Unlike other extra curricular activities, Cub Scouts is designed to fit your busy family schedule.
+Unlike other extracurricular activities, Cub Scouts is designed to fit your family’s busy schedule.
 Is it baseball or basketball season?
 No Problem!
 We encourage our Scouts to do other things outside of Scouting, like join sports team, school clubs, or get involved in their church or community.
-Cub Scouts follows the school calendar and because you determine the pace and involvement of your child, Cub Scouting is flexible and can easily be integrated into your forever changing life style.
+Cub Scouts follows the school calendar and if you miss a meeting or an activity that is ok, there will be another.
+You can also work on the advancement at home with your Cub Scout and go at your own pace.
+Because you determine the pace and involvement of your child, Cub Scouting is flexible and can easily be integrated into your family schedule or a busy season.

 All Types!
 All Kids (K-5th Grade) are welcome in Cub Scouts!